jeffboichuk/ice-marketing/midterm-project-outline.md

 #### Action Plan {-}
 Having made your decision, your final objective is to develop an action plan that covers relevant elements of the marketing mix (e.g., product, price, promotion, and place) seamlessly and concretely.

 One of the most effective ways to create a concrete action plan is to include mock ups for executions (e.g., social media posts).
 Completing this objective well is important because clients need to understand what has to be done (i.e., by who, when, what, where, why, and how?) before they can accept your claims and even begin to consider implementing your recommendation.
+Online tools such as [Canva][], [NordicClick][], and [Zeoob][] make it easy to develop meaningful mock ups that will bring your ideas to life.

-In order to set expectations, strive to establish goals related to consumers' attitudes, emotions, and/or actions as well as to TJL's triple bottom line [i.e., profits, people, and the planet;
+In order to set expectations, strive to establish [specific, measurable, achievable, relevant, and time-bound goals][Miller 2018] [@miller-2017] that are related to consumers' attitudes, emotions, and/or actions as well as TJL's triple bottom line [i.e., profits, people, and the planet [@elkington-2018]].
-@elkington-2018] in [specific, measurable, achievable, relevant, and time-bound][Miller 2018] ways [@miller-2017].

 ## Expectations {-}